naston70/jeremys-it-lab/31.IPv6-1/other-source/ipv6-anderson.md

 * In practice a DHCP server is still required to give out information such as DNS server
 * If the IP address is assigned by SLAAC and the DNS server is assigned by DHCP this still results in a stateless configuration

+#### The Unspecified Address
+* :: is the unspecified address or unknown address
+* An IPv6 route to ::/0 is a default route equivalent to 0.0.0.0 0.0.0.0
+* :: is also used as the source when an interface is trying to acquire an address

+#### Neighbor Discovery

+- Neighbor Discovery is the IPv6 version of ARP and works in the same way
+- Rather than using ARP requests and replies, Neighbor Discovery uses ICMP Neighbor Solicitations and Neighbor advertisements
+- Neighbor Solicitation messages are sent to the Solicited Node multicast address which reaches all hosts in a subnet